kristbezatlliu/supermarket_billing_system/README.md

 # supermarket billing system
-A Java/swing program developed in Netbeans IDE. \n
+A Java/swing program developed in Netbeans IDE.

 ## Functionalities
 - Saves data on a local database